senzing-garage/knowledge-base/proposals/file-layout.md

 1. **Notes**
     1. The "data" directory refers to the directory containing actual data (e.g. `cnv.ibm`, `gnv.ibm`).
-       It does not refer to the the directory that holds version subdirectories.
+       It does not refer to the the directory that currently holds version subdirectories.

 ## Projects